- 1 How to Clean Boat Seats

-These traditional methods might work but they will definitely wear down the vinyl destroy it eventually since mildew is a reoccurring threat.
+These traditional methods might work, but they will definitely wear down the vinyl destroy it eventually since mildew is a reoccurring threat.

 Buying a Bleach-Free Mold Remover and Mr. Magic Eraser

-The only way you are getting rid of without damaging your seats is to go for a cleaner or remover that doesn’t use bleach.
+The only way you are getting rid of it without damaging your seats is to go for a cleaner or remover that doesn’t use bleach.
 Some removers are better than others, so do your due diligence before you go ahead to purchase one.

 Getting Rid of the Mildew

 The mildew remover functions like any other cleaner on the market.
 All you need to do is apply some on the mildewed surface and wait as long as you feel it’s necessary.
-After waiting long enough, you should scrub in a circular motion until its clean enough.
+After waiting long enough, you should scrub in a circular motion until it’s clean enough.

-Wipe off the solution with a clean damp cloth and then repeat the process again as many as needed.
+Wipe off the solution with a clean damp cloth and then repeat the process as many as needed.

 Get the cleaner in some solution and then take a go at it slowly and in a circular motion.
 As I said, the cleaner can be very abrasive, so try not to make your scrubs so aggressive.
-Dealing with stains

 Dealing with stains is nothing if you are using the Mr. Magic Eraser.
-All you need to do is apply it after you have gone at it for a while with your regular sponge and clean until you feel satisfied.
+All you need to do is apply it after you have gone at it for a while with your regular sponge and clean it until you feel satisfied.

 The Extra Protectant